-What Happens to Your Facebook Page If You Die?
+What Happens to Your Facebook Page After You Die?

 Facebook has made it so easy for something to be done with an account after the death of a user.
 In fact, there are three different ways.